 - Timberland Company announced in September, 2011 that it is building a new 430,500 sq. ft. distribution center in Almelo, The Netherlands.
 The company will implement the Kiva Fulfillment System to automate its picking/packing of consumer orders for footwear, apparel and accessories.

 - Dansko, a shoe retailer, announced in November, 2011 that it will implement Kiva Systems to automate its new 200,000 sq. ft. distribution center in West Grove, PA.
 Dansko will deploy Kiva Systems to handle orders for over 2,500 retail stores.

 Kiva Systems won't disclose the number of robots currently active in the field but based on our estimates, the number is likely between 5 - 6,000 at the start of 2012.
 The company has exceptional marketing skills and we think that Kiva will exceed 10.000 robots in the very near future.

-To date, Kiva has enjoyed success in the Internet retail sector where flexibility and rapid scalability are key benefits.
+To date, Kiva has enjoyed success in the e-commerce retail sector where flexibility and rapid scalability are key benefits.
 The apparel and footwear industry are key target markets for the company.
 High volume distribution of health and beauty care merchandise, medical supplies, and office supplies are industry verticals where the company has enjoyed success.
 These markets alone provide Kiva with ample opportunity to grow their business.
 The question is where is this technology a good fit and why.
 We try to add insight to this question in the sections ahead.

 - A "startup kit" of robots, for a small warehouse operation, costs is in the order of $1 million to $2 million.